ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

-This canvas adds a frames per second text element to the headset.
+Provides a frames per second text element to the HMD view.
 To use the prefab it must be placed into the scene then the headset camera needs attaching to the canvas:

+**Prefab Usage:**
-* Select `FramesPerSecondCanvas` object from the scene objects
+* Place the `VRTK/Prefabs/FramesPerSecondCanvas` prefab in the scene hierarchy.
-* Find the `Canvas` component
-* Set the `Render Camera` parameter to the camera used by the VR Headset (e.g. SteamVR: [CameraRig]-> Camera(Head) -> Camera(eye)])

-This script is pretty much a copy and paste from the script at: http://talesfromtherift.com/vr-fps-counter/ So all credit to Peter Koch for his work.
+> This script is largely based on the script at: http://talesfromtherift.com/vr-fps-counter/ So all credit to Peter Koch for his work.
 Twitter: @peterept

 ### Inspector Parameters